Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

     return (images, labels)
 ```

-It defines that the input image shape is (32, 1, 28, 28) and data type is `flow.float32` , the input label shape is (32,) and data type is `flow.int32` in job function.
+The code above shows that the `images` shape is (32, 1, 28, 28) and `images` data type is `flow.float32` , the `labels` shape is (32,) and `labels` data type is `flow.int32`.

 ### 2.Tensor and Blob

 Tensor is a common concept in other framework.
-In pytorch, Tensor contains the data, data type, grad, storing device and other attributes.
+In PyTorch, Tensor contains the data, data type, grad, storing device and other attributes.
 Tensor can be used to create and describe the computation graph in forward and backward process.

-In OneFlow, the basic level also use the concept of Tensor.
-But there are some difference about Tensor between OneFlow and pytorch/tensorflow.
+OneFlow Tensor is basically the same, but there are some difference.
 In order to provide sufficient support for distributed system and parallelism, the Tensor in OneFlow is more complex and have more types and attributes (Such as logical, physical, devices and attributes of distribution).
-The Tensor unified on logical level, could be divided to different devices.
+The Tensor at logical level could be divided to different devices.
 In order to simplify description, OneFlow hides the different types of Tensor, all the things are defined by a higher level concept named Blob.

-In OneFlow, Blob has a corresponding base class `BlobDef`.
+In OneFlow, Blob has a base class `BlobDef`.
 You can print the attributes of  `Blob` when building network.
-As the following code, we can print  `conv1`'s `shape` and `dtype`:
+As in the following code, we can print  `conv1`'s `shape` and `dtype`:

 ```python
 print(conv1.shape, conv1.dtype)
 ```

-Blob can not only be Placeholder, but can also be a specific unit that contains values.
+Blob can be Placeholder at compile time, but can also contains values at running time.

 ### 3.Job Function

-In OneFlow, we call the training, evaluating, predicting and inferential tasks as job function.
+In OneFlow, we call the training, evaluating, predicting and inference tasks as job function.
 Job function connects logic of user and computing resources that managed by OneFlow.

 In OneFlow, we can use decorator `@oneflow.global_function` to convert a function to a job function.
-By this decorator, we can not only define the type of job function(such as: `type="train"`), but also bind a `FunctionConfig` object to set the configuration of job function.
-OneFlow can manage our memory and device resources more conveniently.
+By this decorator, we can not only define the type of job function(such as: `type="train"`), but also bind a `FunctionConfig` object to set the configuration of job function which can help OneFlow to manage memory and device resources.

  **Why use global_function?**

-From the beginning, OneFlow want to solve the problem of how to run the jobs on distributed training system with multiple devices.
-In this situation, we set the global configuration by `global_funtion`.
+From the beginning, OneFlow want to solve the problem of how to run the jobs on distributed environment with multiple devices.
+In this sense, `global_funtion` means the config applies to all hosts and all devices.